kiptechie/gradr/README.md

 };
 ```

-If they are required to make a HTTP call to `api` with the `fetch` function in Browsers, then pass the data to a `displayUserPhotoAndName` function after converting it to JSON,
+If they are required to make a HTTP call to `api` with the `fetch` function in Browsers, then pass the data to a `displayUserPhotoAndName` function after converting it to JSON, like so :
-*Gradr* can analyze their code (with ASTs) and tell if they actually did so.

 ```
 const getAUserProfile = () => {